First-Time Visitors

 I’ve intensely scrutinized how people behave online and I’ve studied how information flows through and is consumed at the sites and tools we use to communicate and to learn.

 Through the years and my experiences, the notion of a Reputation Algorithm has begun to take shape in my mind.
-This blog is my effort to extract and share my thinking beyond my immediate colleagues at work or my professional peers over beers.
+This newsletter is my effort to extract and share my thinking beyond my immediate colleagues at work or my professional peers over beers.

-This site is an experiment.
+This newsletter is an experiment.
 When I’m finished saying all I have to say on this subject, I plan to package the contents into a book.
 During the process, I hope to share what I know and learn from my readers own experiences and knowledge, and, perhaps, incorporate that into the book as well.

 Thanks for your interest,